Casa de Santa Maria, Cascais

-The Casa de Santa Maria (House of Saint Mary) was once a luxurious private residence in Cascais, Lisbon District, Portugal.
-It was acquired by the Cascais Municipality in October 2004 and is now a museum.
-It blends several different architectural styles and influences.
+The Casa de Santa Maria (House of Saint Mary) is a historic house museum in Cascais, Portugal, located on the Portuguese Riviera.
+Designed by famed architect Raul Lino, Casa de Santa Maria is a notable exemplar of both Portuguese Summer architecture and Lino's Casa Portuguesa school.

 History

 In the late 19th century, Jorge O'Neil, an aristocrat with many business connections, purchased some land near the Santa Marta area of Cascais.
 He first had built what is now the Condes de Castro Guimarães Museum and, a little later, commissioned the Casa de Santa Maria as a wedding present for his daughter.
 This dates from 1902 and was designed by the architect Raul Lino, who began his career in Cascais, designing a series of houses for friends.
 In the case of Santa Maria, he was instructed to disregard the popular styles of the time and design the house using only materials found within Portugal.
 The eventual design was heavily influenced by the Moorish style of construction, which had shaped many of Portugal's finest buildings.
 This influence is most visible inside the building, with horseshoe arches connecting the central rooms.

 Around 1914, the property was sold to the engineer José Lino Júnior, the older brother of Raul Lino, the architect.
 Lino, a major collector and art lover, purchased, from an old chapel in Frielas, a set of 17th century Azulejo tiles and a wooden oil-painted ceiling, which has been attributed to António de Oliveira Bernardes.
 He expanded the building by adding parts at each end, with the work also being designed by Raul Lino.